Given the above situation, do you have a recommendation. – Jim

 Would it make sense to try to settle this debt instead of working through my plan which gets pushed back every time something comes along.
 I can come up with 30 to 50k if I need to from 401k loans or cash outs to offer as settlement.
 While I don't really want to hurt my credit it does not seem to matter as every time I pay them down some they lower my limit thereby raising my debt to credit level.
 At some point I will need to replace my car but can't seem to get a loan due to the high ratio.
 My credit score is 729 and the only negative is that ratio.
 I always pay every bill on time but feel I can't get ahead with these credit cards hanging over us.
 I also don't want necessarily to "take the easy way out".
 We charged what we charged and I am responsible for it.
 Just that with interest, it will cost another 20k before we get this done.

-Given the above situation, do you have a recommendation.
+Given the above situation, do you have a recommendation?

 —Jim

 Being in a position to aggressively pay down 80k in credit card debt in a three year period would not exactly put you in a hardship category with the need to pursue debt settlement.
+Credit card debt consolidation could make more sense for you.

-Perhaps if your interest rates were lower, you could complete your debt pay down plan even faster.
+If your interest rates were lower, you could complete your debt pay down plan even faster.

 What are your interest rates and with what balances?